msummersgill/RfCWT/README.md

 ## Known Issues

++ Execution speed still falls short of expectations, but drastically exceeds other R implementations
-+ FFTW plans are not generated as expected.
++ FFTW plans generated, but not used after generation